2025

 30 November, 2021:

-Children and personhood in first millennium Scandinavia, Medieval Research Centre, University of Leicester (PI Marianne Hem Eriksen)
+Children and personhood in first millennium Scandinavia, Medieval Research Centre, University of Leicester (Marianne Hem Eriksen)

 26 November, 2021:

-Grounding bodies in Late Iron Age worlds: A view from archaeology, Doing Things With Old Norse Myth Conference, University of Iceland (PI Marianne Hem Eriksen)
+Grounding bodies in Late Iron Age worlds: A view from archaeology, Doing Things With Old Norse Myth Conference, University of Iceland (Marianne Hem Eriksen)

 10 September, 2021:

-Animate objects, emotion, and the non-person, European Association of Archaeology Conference (PI Marianne Hem Eriksen)
+Animate objects, emotion, and the non-person, European Association of Archaeology Conference (Marianne Hem Eriksen)

 22 June, 2021:

-The diversity and capacities of bodies in first millennium Scandinavia, Medieval Research Centre, University of Leicester (PI Marianne Hem Eriksen)
+The diversity and capacities of bodies in first millennium Scandinavia, Medieval Research Centre, University of Leicester (Marianne Hem Eriksen)

 29 April, 2021:

-Building personhood: Lives and longhouses in late prehistoric Scandinavia, Department of Archaeology, University of Lund (PI Marianne Hem Eriksen)
+Building personhood: Lives and longhouses in late prehistoric Scandinavia, Department of Archaeology, University of Lund (Marianne Hem Eriksen)

 24 March, 2021:

-Presenting BODY-POLITICS, School of Archaeology and Ancient History, University of Leicester (PI Marianne Hem Eriksen)
+Presenting BODY-POLITICS, School of Archaeology and Ancient History, University of Leicester (Marianne Hem Eriksen)